Treatment for Female Urinary Incontinence in Sherman Oaks, CA

 InterStim Electrical Stimulation.
 InterStim electrical stimulation sends electrical pulses to the sacral nerve, which plays a key role in the filling and emptying of the bladder.
 This treatment is carried out by a small device that is implanted under the skin in the buttocks.

 Urinary Incontinence Surgery

 There are a number of surgical approaches to strengthen, support, elevate and/or restore the urethra and bladder.
 These are employed when other treatments are not working and include:

 - Retropubic Suspensions.
 Surgical procedures (Burch procedure) intended to restore the urethra and neck of the bladder to a higher anatomical position.

 - Slings.
-Procedures used to treat that treats hypermobility in which a sling is used to support the urethra when there is increased abdominal pressure.
+Procedures used to treat hypermobility in which a sling is used to support the urethra when there is increased abdominal pressure.

 - Bone-fixed slings – treat incontinence by supporting the urethra with a graft material attached to the pubic bone.

 - Self-fixated slings – can be used to support the urethra and are secured in place by friction and tissue ingrowth, and require no sutures or screws.

 Schedule Your Appointment for Urinary Incontinence Treatment in Sherman Oaks, CA